-This topic contains 5 replies, has 2 voices, and was last updated by Anonymous 1 year, 2 months ago.
+- This topic has 5 replies, 2 voices, and was last updated 3 years, 3 months ago by Anonymous.

 We use a Windows 2012 Standard member server in our domain to control remote access.
 This has been fine for some time but a few months ago staff reported not being able to establish a VPN connection.
 The error was the typical ‘connection may have been interrupted’ or similar.
 I tracked it down to the Routing and Remote Access service not starting after Windows Updates have been installed after the server is restarted.
 The services console showed the service as Stopped.
 Starting it allowed VPN connections to be made.